Five Things You Can Do

 - We’d love your feedback on the drive.
 Email Sarah Goodwin to provide feedback!

 Stories of real families and communities impacted by home health hazards including lead poisoning, asthma triggers, pests, mold, carbon monoxide, radon, and other causes of injury and illness are critical in the effort to promote healthy housing and eliminate lead poisoning.
-The media won’t cover these issues without great stories, and members of Congress simply will not act to promote healthy housing if they don’t know the impact of their constituents.
+The media won’t cover these issues without great stories, and members of Congress simply will not act to promote healthy housing if they don’t know the impact on their constituents.
 Help us help them to act!

 The National Center for Healthy Housing, the National Safe and Healthy Housing Coalition, and Find It, Fix It, Fund It: A Lead Elimination Action Drive have an ambitious goal to collect stories from all 50 states, including 20 states and districts of policy makers in critical leadership positions.
 Help us win the battle to promote healthy housing, eliminate lead poisoning, and reduce illness and injury due to home health hazards to historic lows!